QubitProducts/qubit-react/README.md

 #### Is it possible to disable Qubit Experiences in a testing environment?

 Yes.
-If you're not loading Qubit's `smartserve.js` script in your testing environment, Qubit React wrappers become a transparent pass through and should not affect your tests.
-If you're running an e2e testing environment, you might want to take extra steps to ensure that Qubit Experiences don't alter your wrapped components in unexpected ways.
+If you're already not loading Qubit's `smartserve.js` script in your testing environment then this shouldn't be an issue.
+Qubit React wrappers are a transparent noop pass through in that case and should not affect your tests.

+If you're running an e2e testing environment and loading `smartserve.js` script, you might want to take extra steps to ensure that Qubit Experiences don't alter your wrapped components in unexpected ways.
 There are 2 ways to achieve this.

-One is to append query parameters to your URL: `?qb_opts=remember&qb_experiences=-1`.
-This also drops a cookie which persists this setting for the rest of the session.
+Append the following query parameters to your URL `?qb_opts=remember&qb_experiences=-1`.
+This drops a cookie which persists the setting for the rest of the session.

-The other way is to drop a cookie in your server side or client side code.
-The cookie key is `qb_opts` and value is `%7B%22experiences%22%3A%5B0%5D%7D`.
+Alternatively, drop a cookie in your server side or client side code.
+The cookie key is `qb_opts` and value is `%7B%22experiences%22%3A%5B-1%5D%7D`.
 Here's example JavaScript that drops the cookie:

 ```js
 document.cookie = 'qb_opts=' + encodeURIComponent(JSON.stringify({"experiences":[-1]})) + "; path=/"